justpolishedmygrapple/VoiSynth/README.md

 ## Notes

-- A user requested that I build them this API using their API key and it failed on Android 10
+- A user requested that I build them this app using their API key and it failed on Android 10
   - Bumping down the Minimum SDK version to 29 in the build.gradle seemes to fix this.
   - YMMV if you bump down the minimum SDK.
 Minimum only tested with SDK 30 (Android 11)